awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

    -  Gradle will take care of downloading these dependencies automatically for you.

 1. This sample will create a certificate and key, save it in the local java key store and upload the certificate to the AWS IoT platform.
 To upload the certifiate, it requires a Cognito Identity with access to AWS IoT to upload the device certificate.
 Use Amazon Cognito to create a new identity pool ( or you can reuse an identity pool that you previously created):
-	*  In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), press the `Manage Federated Identities` button and on the resulting page press the `Create new identity pool` button.
+	*  In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), press the `Manage Identity Pools` button and on the resulting page press the `Create new identity pool` button.
 	*  Give your identity pool a name and ensure that `Enable access to unauthenticated identities` under the `Unauthenticated identities` section is checked.
 This allows the sample application to assume the unauthenticated role associated with this identity pool.
 Press the `Create Pool` button to create your identity pool.

 		**Important**: see note below on unauthenticated user access.